860–880 Lake Shore Drive: Lower stories

-There is an arcade surrounding the ground (or first) story of both buildings, exposing some of the superstructure's columns to plain view.
-The ground stories of both buildings have glass walls; the lobbies have transparent glass, while the service areas next to each lobby have opaque glass, in a similar manner to Mies's earlier German Pavilion.
-The glass walls were backlit from inside during the nighttime, giving the impression that each tower was floating.
+An arcade surrounds the ground (or first) story of both buildings, exposing some of the superstructure's columns to plain view.
+The ground stories of both buildings have glass walls; the lobbies have transparent glass and the service areas next to each lobby opaque glass, similar to Mies's earlier German Pavilion.
+The glass walls are backlit from inside during the nighttime, giving the impression that each tower was floating.
 Although Mies's decision to use opaque windows has been cited as a practical way to conceal the mechanical equipment, they also highlighted the superstructure's columns at night.

 The soffits at the buildings' perimeters, along the ceilings of each arcade, have powerful spotlights that illuminate the arcades' floors and provide additional lighting for the lobbies' glass facades.
-Specially-made lenses were placed over the lamps to distribute the light evenly over the facades.
+Specially made lenses are placed over the lamps to distribute the light evenly over the facades.
 The lobbies have travertine floors and are connected by a travertine walkway.
 The pathway connects two travertine plazas surrounding the towers, creating a plinth.
 Around 1,100 stone slabs weighing up to 175 lb each were used to construct the lobbies, walkway, and the plazas outside the buildings.
 Just above ground level, a steel canopy runs above a walkway connecting the south tower's northern facade and the north tower's southern facade.

 Upper stories

 On and above the second story of both buildings, the facade's glass windows run from the floor to the ceiling.
 The windows are separated vertically by mullion bars and horizontally by spandrel panels between different floors; the aluminum mullions run nearly the buildings' entire height.
 On each floor, each bay has a 21 × 9 ft opening.
 There are four window panes per opening, which are set into aluminum frames.
 The panes are divided into a larger upper section and a smaller lower section, which swing inward from hinges on the ceiling and floor, respectively.
 The buildings have a combined 3,232 panes with 130,000 ft2 of glass.
-To prevent rain from entering the buildings during high winds, steel and rubber strips were affixed to the windows' edges.
+To prevent rain from entering the buildings during high winds, steel and rubber strips are affixed to the windows' edges.
 The windows' dimensions and the protruding mullions allowed Mies to emphasize both buildings' vertical design details over their horizontal details.